WilsonBillkia/bane/README.md

 ansible-playbook link.yml -kK -i hosts_example.yml
 ```

-NB You only run the above command with the -kK switch (ansible-playbook -kK node.yml) first time.
-This prompts for an ssh (-k) and sudo (-K) password for the remotes hosts so it can copy your public keys to enable passwordless authentication.
+You only run the above command with the -kK switch (ansible-playbook -kK node.yml) the first time.
+This copies your public keys to the hosts to enable passwordless authentication.

-The ansible-playbook node playbook will be run first.
-This installs the build requirements from apt (build-essential, libssl-dev, unzip)
-It uses apt to install screen, htop, tcpdump, and tree.
-You can alter this list to better reflect your preferred systems management tools by providing the names of different apt packages.

 This then installs Go and NodeJS and clones the chainlink repo.

-### Build PostgreSQL nodes
+### Setup the PostgreSQL nodes

 ```
 ansible-playbook post.yml